-As the volume and scale of streaming data grows, it is going to be important to identify patterns in the data.
-Classical batch algorithms such as probabilistic models, classifiers, Bayesian, Markov, classical EnKF (Ensemble Kalman Filtering in Data Assimilation), umbrella sampling, importance sampling, Monte Carlo and other data-mining and machine learning algorithms should be applied to streaming scenarios.
+As the volume and scale of streaming data grows, understanding data streaming will require the application of classical batch algorithms such as probabilistic models, classifiers, Bayesian, Markov, classical EnKF (Ensemble Kalman Filtering in Data Assimilation), umbrella sampling, importance sampling, Monte Carlo and other data-mining and machine learning algorithms.
 A number of key research questions need to be answered in this context.
 Is there a streaming version of every batch algorithm?
 When is it difficult or impossible to generate the streaming version?
 What are the typical performance and accuracy comparisons of streaming versus batch algorithms?
 How much processing should be done online and how much offline (batch)?
-How do the three Vs impact the appropriate algorithms for streaming?
+How do the data characteristics such as volume, velocity and variety impact the appropriate algorithms for streaming?
 Compression algorithms and analysis techniques for compressed data are also important.

 Learning methods are also critical.
-Manifold learning [WP16-25] implements an advanced dimensionality reduction approach, and online methods for this are being developed.
+Manifold learning [WP16-25, P16-30] implements an advanced dimensionality reduction approach, and online methods for this are being developed.
 They are being applied to the detection of material morphology and structural changes in Transmission Electron Microscopy data, climate simulation visualization and clustering for metagenomics.
 Deep learning naturally trains (on GPU enhanced clusters) in batch but classifies in an online algorithm.
 Deep learning for streaming data from the National Synchrotron Light Source II at Brookhaven National Laboratory is being developed [WP16-26] [P16-31].
 Reducing precision (down even to one bit) is an interesting research area for speeding up deep learning.
-Further, we need to research steering scenarios involving active learning: for example, a set of molecular dynamics simulations that drive towards rare events or machine learning classification algorithms that can take streams to improve (adaptively) their accuracy.
+Further, we need to research steering scenarios involving active learning: for example, a set of molecular dynamics simulations that are driven sample rare events, or machine learning classification algorithms that can take streams to improve (adaptively) their accuracy.